kylewang1999/kalib/README.md

 > DOCKER_BUILDKIT=1 docker build -t kalib_build --target build  --progress=plain .
 2>&1 | tee build.log
 > ```

-Optionally, you can use foreground mask to refine the keypoint tracking module.
+> **📣 Attention :**, Optionally, you can use foreground mask to refine the keypoint tracking module.
 To do so, you need to install the following dependencies:

-4. Download SAM checkpoints.
+4. (**Optional**) Download SAM checkpoints.

 ```bash
 bash scripts/bootstrap_sam.sh